Solidogen/advanced-currency-converter/README.md

 # Advanced Currency Converter
-Android app for showing updated currency rates every second and calculate all rates based on any of them
+Android app for showing updated currency rates every second and recalculate all rates based on user input in any currency

 ### Tech stack
 * MVVM architecture